hcsalmon1/Unidiomatic-Rust-Compiler-Project/README.md

 ```
 Then I copy and paste it into my project and I have proper enums without derive spam.

+I do thing tagged unions are useful if you actually want to use them for a task.
+When I just want status codes, why would I need them?

 <b>Why no iterators?</b>

 This project is not suited at all to using them, even though they are everywhere in Rust.